azhermemon/Factorial-with-Input/README.md

 1. If else
 2. by math library

-The progmme flows is as below
+The progmme flows as below

 Run Programe
 Ask number to find fact